Are Free Government Dental Implant Grants Real?

 Single Mothers

 Government grants for dental implants for single mothers do not exist.
-Still, solo parents often qualify for other programs that help them save enough money to pay the prosthodontist out-of-pocket.
+Still, solo parents often qualify for other programs that help them replace missing teeth.

 Military Veterans